tsmtzs/SuperCollider/README.md

 * `CScore`
   A subclass of `Score` oriented towards real time playing.
 Not thoroughly tested.

+* `ScoreTimer`
+  A GUI that shows the current playback time of a given `Score` object that is played in real time.

 * `Array.pisano`
   A class method that extends `Array`.
 Let `n` be a positive integer. `pisano` takes `n` as argument and returns an `Array` instance with the *pisano* period of `n`.
 That is, it collects the period of the